concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 ### React/Redux Data Flow 30 Second Review

-- The action passes updated data it to the reducer.
+- The action passes updated data to the reducer.
 - The reducer updates the store.
-- Updated data through props to the componet.
+- Updated data is passed through props to the component.

 ---